microsoft/Partner-Center-Bot/docs/AddingIntents.md

     ![Adding utterances to an intent](Images/luis02.png)

 If you would like to learn more about the various configurations then check out [_Add Intents_](https://github.com/Microsoft/Cognitive-Documentation/blob/master/Content/en-us/LUIS/Add-intents.md) from the LUIS documentation.
-Next you will need add a new class to the [_Intent_](https://github.com/Microsoft/Partner-Center-Bot/tree/master/src/Bot/Intents) directory that implements the
+Next, you will need to add a new class to the [_Intent_](https://github.com/Microsoft/Partner-Center-Bot/tree/master/src/Bot/Intents) directory that implements the
 [_IIntent_](https://github.com/Microsoft/Partner-Center-Bot/blob/master/src/Bot/Intents/IIntent.cs) interface.
 By doing this all of the required functions and properties will be defined.
 The following code is a sample of what the new intent should look like.

 ```csharp
 // -----------------------------------------------------------------------